Astlejoe789/FULL_ADDER_SUBTRACTOR/README.md

 assign borrow= ( ( ~a & b)| ( bin & (~(a ^ b )));
 endmodule
 ```
-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by:ASTLEJOE A S RegisterNumber:24004571
-*/

 **RTL Schematic**
 ![exp 4 i](https://github.com/user-attachments/assets/3f01b153-8f72-40e1-88f3-4a1d3307e54c)